Charter of Lifelong Rights in Childhood Recordkeeping in Out-Of-Home Care

 Faculty of Information Technology

-The role of recordkeeping and archiving in human rights and social justice contexts has been actively explored by Monash scholars since 2015.
+The role of recordkeeping and archiving in human rights and social justice contexts has been actively explored by Monash scholars over the past two decades.
 This research has engendered a rethinking of participatory archiving as it relates to official as well as other types of records, an expanded conceptualisation of archival activism and a new concept of archival autonomy.
 It also provides insights into the vital transformative roles that these factors individually and collectively might play in society.
 Formalising recordkeeping rights can offer scaffolding for embedding principles of justice and a lifelong ethics of care in and through human-centred information systems and participatory practice.

 The Charter of Lifelong Rights in Childhood Recordkeeping in Out-of-Home Care, centred on the critical, lifelong and diverse information and recordkeeping needs of Australian and Indigenous Australian children and adults who are experiencing, or have experienced Out-of-Home Care.
 The Charter is underpinned by the findings of the Rights in Records by Design Project, and the Indigenous Archiving and Cultural Safety: Examining the role of decolonisation and self-determination in libraries and archives doctoral project, 2018-2020 (focusing on Indigenous self-determination and cultural safety in the context of archives and libraries).
 It also draws on foundational research on the recordkeeping rights of Indigenous Australians undertaken in the ARC funded Trust and Technology Project, 2006-2010.
 The principles and values underpinning the Charter relate to child wellbeing and safety, self-determination, linked to archival autonomy and agency, and Indigenous Sovereignty and cultural safety.
 The Charter is a key component of the National Framework for Recordkeeping for Childhood Out-of-Home Care, as a major outcome of the 2017 Setting the Record Straight for the Rights of the Child Summit.